WBC Clean Boxing: One positive, 11 negative, Canelo, Pacquiao pending

 “This is in addition to the penalties for positive tests detecting prohibited substances, inside or outside a competition.

-– Prevention: To educate and advise boxers about the very real dangers of prohibited substances and the tragic effects leading to consequences they may bring about, short and long term.
+– Prevention: To educate and advise boxers about the genuine dangers of prohibited substances and the tragic effects leading to consequences they may bring about in the short and long term.
 This is done through tutorials, seminars, and forums.

 – Random tests out of competition